 There is another KPI that considers this – Total Effective Equipment Performance (TEEP).
 TEEP looks at how you are performing against all the time available (calendar hours).
 Manufacturers who measure this and improve their planning and scheduling, benefit from quick returns.

-Every lost hour costs the average manufacturer around $35 in labor and overhead and around $15 per hour in margin.
+Every lost hour costs the average manufacturer around $35 in labour and overhead and around $15 per hour in margin.
 Even a small factory with just 10 machines will often lose several thousand hours in any given month.
 Consider the strategic, financial, operational and technological impact of this and you start to understand why world class manufacturers place such value and importance on MES today.

 In conclusion, an MES gives you a system that identifies, classifies and quantifies all your loss.
 Only then can you eliminate it to increase productivity, reduce production costs and increase your profits.